Find Trusted Heat Pump Repair Specialists Near You

 Defrost Mode

 In cold and humid conditions, frost can build up on a heat pump's outdoor coil, reducing its efficiency.
 Defrost mode helps prevent this issue.
-Defrosting is essential for maintaining optimal operation.
+This process is normal and typically lasts only a few minutes.

 Air Filter